maurerit/springboot-backend-interview/README.md

 The application uses an in-memory repository to avoid losing time with JPA.

 You can use any Java library you want.
-Vavr and Lombok are already built-in the original `pom.xml`
+Lombok is already built-in the original `pom.xml`

 * `GET /quotes`: List all the quotes.
 * `GET /quotes/statistics`: Return some statistics about the code.